 Every injection molding company needs documents that explain standard procedures to perform for specific conditions.
 None of these documents is more important than the quality manual.
 This document must be created to delineate individual and organizational responsibilities in connection with process control, product test requirements, and audit responsibilities for the total manufacturing of plastic parts and assemblies.

-The quality manual should be designed to mandate that certain procedures and methods be used to ensure that the highest possible level of excellence (as negotiated with the customer) is achieved in the production, inspection, testing, and shipping (including special packaging) of finished product.
-It should direct the manufacturing management to ensure that manufacturing personnel utilize the manufacturing equipment in a manner prescribed in an accompanying manufacturing certification manual.
+The quality manual should be designed to mandate that certain procedures and methods be used to ensure that the highest possible level of excellence (as negotiated with the customer) is achieved in the production, inspection, testing, and shipping (including special packaging) of the finished product.
+It should direct the manufacturing management to ensure that manufacturing personnel utilizes the manufacturing equipment prescribed in an accompanying manufacturing certification manual.

-The manual should also, with the cooperation of processing departments, dictate the listing and monitoring of critical parameter settings, times, and temperatures related to the molding operation on a daily basis.
+With the cooperation of processing departments, the manual should also dictate the listing and monitoring of critical parameter settings, times, and temperatures related to the molding operation on a daily basis.
 It should also outline the testing procedures and methods required to be performed (at specified frequencies) by quality or manufacturing personnel for critical dimensions as determined by the customer.
-And, periodic auditing (regular and random) of finished products should be outlined and implemented through direction of the quality manual.
+And, periodic auditing (regular and random) of finished products should be outlined and implemented through the direction of the quality manual.